Pass-Through Entity Taxation

 Is it possible to transfer estimated payments made for individual income tax to the partnership or S corporation account of a member in an electing PTE?

 No. Estimated tax payments that have already been made by an individual member may not be transferred as an estimated tax payment for a partnership or S corporation.
 The member may request a refund for any overpayment of estimated individual income taxes when the member files their individual income tax return.
+Further, all estimated tax and penalties must be submitted prior to 20th day of the 4th month following the close of the taxable year to take advantage of the automatic extension to elect PTE taxation.

 How does an electing PTE request a refund for overpayment of estimated payments?